pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

-The user can specify any parameter of the optimizer, for the bound in this case it is done via:
+The user can specify any parameter of the optimizer, for the bound, in this case, it is done via:
 ```julia
 nl_fit =  Kinbiont.NL_model_selection(data_OD, # dataset first row times second row OD
     "test",